Save time on managing your e-book collection

 Comprehensive e-book viewer

-calibre has a built-in ebook viewer that can display all the major ebook formats.
-It has full support for Table of Contents, bookmarks, CSS, a reference mode, printing, searching, copying, customizing the rendering via a user style sheet, embedded fonts, etc.
+calibre has a built-in e-book viewer that can display all the major e-book formats.
+It has full support for Table of Contents, highlighting, bookmarks, CSS, read aloud, a reference mode, printing, searching, copying, multi-page view, embedded fonts, and on and on…

 calibre started life on 31 October, 2006, soon after the release of the SONY PRS-500, the first e-ink based reader to be sold commercially in the US.